 2. Is my pet up to date with vaccinations?

-4. Does my dog need any routine testing for his age?
+4. Does my Service dog need any routine testing for his age?

 Depending on the age and breed of your pet, he might or might not need routine bloodwork.
 Typically, bloodwork is taken to check on how well your pet’s organs are functioning.
 Since breeds reach “senior” status at different ages, your dog might not need this bloodwork at the same age as another breed.